Skip to main content

 ai-sdk.devThe Vercel AI SDK ships streamText and streamObject as first-class primitives; streamObject parses partial JSON against a Zod schema and yields a typed partial value at every delta, which is what powers form-fill and structured-output UIs in the Vercel templates.

-github.comOpenAI's cookbook publishes a runnable notebook that opens a chat completion with stream=True, iterates the SSE response, and prints each text delta as it arrives — the reference shape every OpenAI-compatible client implements.
+github.comOpenAI's cookbook publishes a runnable notebook that opens a chat completion with stream=True, iterates the SSE response, and prints each text delta as it arrives.
+It is the reference shape every OpenAI-compatible client implements.

 Reader gotcha